Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Type of car.
 The R8 is a performance sports car, which has the potential to be driven at high speeds.
 This may increase the cost of car insurance.

 - Repairs.
 Repairing an Audi R8 could be expensive.
 Parts will likely cost more than other Audi models and maintenance may require certified technicians.
-This could be part of the reason why insurance is expensive.
+This could increase your premium.

 - Safety ratings.
 While the R8 doesn’t have any official safety ratings, the vehicle comes standard with a number of great safety features that could help you get auto insurance discounts.

 How do trim packages and extra build options affect insurance cost?